 Besides giving access to Prime Day bargains, Amazon has come up with a bunch of features to entice people to sign up for its Prime service.
-These include access to Prime Video, its streaming video service; free and faster shipping on purchases (with two-day delivery for many items and even same-day delivery for some); free delivery on a selection of groceries (in select cities); Amazon Music Prime audio streaming (not to be confused with the more extensive Amazon Music Unlimited, which is an additional $8.99 / month for Prime members); Prime Gaming, which includes a free Twitch channel subscription; unlimited photo storage (along with 5G of video storage); and Prime Reading, which gives you access to a library of comics, books, and magazines.
+These include access to Prime Video, its streaming video service (which is ad-free for now, but that is due to change); free and faster shipping on purchases (with two-day delivery for many items and even same-day delivery for some); discounts on a selection of Amazon Fresh and Whole Foods groceries; Amazon Music Prime audio streaming (not to be confused with the more extensive Amazon Music Unlimited, which is an additional $9.99 / month for Prime members and $10.99 a month for non-members); Prime Gaming, which includes a free Twitch channel subscription; unlimited photo storage (along with 5GB of video storage); and Prime Reading, which gives you access to a rotating library of comics, books, and magazines as well as early access to a curated selection of new books.

-You can share your Prime account — and all of its features — with one other adult.
+You can share your Prime account — and most of its features — with one other adult.
 And you get a 30-day free trial, so you can try it (and the Prime Day specials) out.

 Here’s how to sign up.

 Choose a plan

 - Choose which plan you want.
 The basic plan lets you sign up for the service at $14.99 / month or $139 / year, which comes out to a little over $12 / month.

 - If you’re a student, you can sign up for Prime Student.
-You’ll get a free six-month trial subscription, and after that, you’ll only have to pay $7.49 a month.
-You also get some extra discounts, such as Showtime for 99 cents a month (up to a year), Amazon Music Unlimited for 99 cents a month, and six months free of LinkedIn Premium (to help with any job searches).
+You’ll get a free six-month trial subscription, and after that, you’ll only have to pay $7.49 a month or $69 a year.

 - If you’re on government assistance or use an Electronic Benefits Transfer (EBT) card, you can also join for less: $6.99 a month with a free 30-day trial.

 - Is it your birthday soon?
-If you have a generous friend or relative, they can gift you a Prime membership for either three months ($44.97) or a full year ($139).
-Note that they have to be Amazon members themselves in order to gift you.
+If you have a generous friend or relative, they can gift you a Prime membership using one of Amazon’s gift cards.

 Create an account